Meet our Team

 She is a Certified Clinical Trauma Professional (CCTP) and a Certified Integrative Mental Health Professional (CIMHP).
 She is also trained in Brainspotting and in Trauma Focused Cognitive Behavioral Therapy (TF-CBT).

-In addition, she has specialized training to work with couples utilizing Gottman Method (Levels 1-3 and treating affairs and trauma).
+In addition, she has specialized training to work with couples utilizing Gottman Method (Levels 1-3 and treating affairs and trauma), as well as Emotionally Focused Couples Therapy (EFCT).